OpenConextApps/OpenConextApps-rave-template/README.md

 Open 'services' and start the service "Apache Tomcat 6.0 Tomcat6" (this is the default name and can differ on the values you entered during installation)

+#### Step 3

+Configure your webserver to forward to the tomcat application server.